maxio-com/stoplight-platform-developer-docs/docs/basics/Subscriptions.md

 ## One-Time Charges

-Chargify allows you to add charges to a subscription outside of the regular recurring billing cycle.
+Advanced Billing allows you to add charges to a subscription outside of the regular recurring billing cycle.
 This is called a ["one-time" charge](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404619484685#one-time-charges-0-0) though it simply refers to a charge that happens once and occurs from either submitting a charge via the API or by manually creating the charge in the app.

 For example, if you wanted to add a charge of $1 - it would look like the following: